 Rice has always been a significant ingredient in Asian lives, and Amazake is a type of drink made from fermented rice with a typical sweet taste.

-This is an old-aged drink from the Kofun period (300-538 AD).
-But today, Amazake can be a wonderful food as it can be an ideal Japanese-style dessert, snack, smoothie, or even salad dressing.
+This is an age-old drink from the Kofun period (300-538 AD).
+Today, Amazake is a wonderful food as it can be an ideal Japanese-style dessert, snack, smoothie, or even salad dressing.

 Though it is made from fermented rice, the alcohol content in Amazake is too low, so they are considered non-alcoholic drinks, which means your children can also consume them.
 They have a sweet flavor, thick and milky texture.